Somatic theory: Somatic Experiencing

 Somatic Experiencing (SE) is a body-oriented theraputic approach based on somatic theory that aims to treat post-traumatic symptoms by modifying interoceptive and proprioceptive sensations that are associated with traumatic experiences.
 Review of 16 studies found preliminary evidence that SE can reduce PTSD-related symptoms and can improve well-being in both traumatized and non-traumatized populations.
-However, the review also noted that the overall quality of studies is mized, highlighting the need for further randomized controlled trials to establish this treatment as effective.
+However, the review also noted that the overall quality of studies is mixed, highlighting the need for further randomized controlled trials to establish this treatment as effective.

+East Asian Arts

+East Asian somatic therapy refers to a group of mind-body healing practices rooted in Traditional East Asian Medicine that focus on the connection between physical sensations, energy flow (Qi), and emotional well-being.
+These therapies operate on the principle that the body stores trauma and stress as physical stagnation and dysfunction of the endocrine and nervous system leading to disease and illness.

+East Asian somatic practices are often categorised into active mindful movements, passive bodywork, and meditative stillness in groups or as individuals as practiced in the Martial arts.